getgrav/grav-learn/pages/05.advanced/02.performance-and-caching/docs.md

 ## Caching and Events

 For the most part, [events are still fired](../../plugins/event-hooks) even when caching is enabled.
-This holds true for all the events except for `onPageProcessed`, `onPageContentProcessed`, `onTwigPageVariables`, and `onFolderProcessed`.
+This holds true for all the events except for `onPageContentRaw`, `onPageProcessed`, `onPageContentProcessed`, `onTwigPageVariables`, and `onFolderProcessed`.
 These events are run as all pages and folders are recursed and they fire on each page or folder found.
 As their name implies they are only run during the **processing**, and not after the page has been cached.